NM-Games/super-splash-bros-2/README.md

   - Rockets do 30%-50% damage to the player who got hit by it.
   - Rockets have a 5 second cooldown.
   - If a player lands on top of a rocket, the player will ride it!
 During a rocket ride, a player cannot move horizontally, so the only ways to get off a rocket is by jumping or waiting.
 You likely prefer the first method!
-- **Superpowers**
+- **Power-ups**
-  Superpowers are not always an attack method, but some of them are even more effective than rockets.
-More information about superpowers is documented below.
+  Power-ups are not always an attack method, but some of them are even more effective than rockets.
+More information about power-ups is documented below.

 ## I'm wet now, help!
 Please remain calm!